Shared decision-making in medicine: Involving lung cancer screening

 There is data to suggest that having some form of shared decision-making available before, during, or after a lung cancer screening can help patients know if the screening is right for them.
 Physicians want to be able to present and explain every possible option regarding treatment, so they must be trained in shared decision-making.
 Having additional staff in this role may also help alleviate the physicians' busy schedules, which can be accomplished with more focused training in the future.

 Involving late-stage colorectal and lung cancer patients

 Studies have shown that the presence of a decision aide (DA) can have positive effects on late-stage colorectal and lung cancer patients.
 These positive effects include the patients reporting better communication with their medical team, better understanding of the subjective knowledge of their treatment, and a better prognostic understanding as well.
 The study has also shown the presence of this DA causes little to zero negative effects on the patient, meaning that they can only serve to benefit them.
 However, the lack of properly trained DAs in medical settings has limited their effectiveness, as more are needed to see more widespread benefits across the board.
 The study also points out that the research on this data is very new and largely untested, so future studies may seek to build on or disprove this theory.

+Shared decision making in palliative care and end of life oncology care

+Shared decision making (SDM) is essential in palliative and end of life oncology care for patients who face multiple evolving decisions about symptom management, treatment discontinuation, or transitioning to comfort focused care.
+Evidence confirms that SDM in palliative cancer is complex, as options in these settings are often limited and clinical situations can change rapidly.